Macadam: McAdam's methods

-Size of stones was central to the McAdam's road building theory.
+Size of stones was central to McAdam's road building theory.
 The lower 20 cm road thickness was restricted to stones no larger than 7.5 cm.
 The upper 5 cm layer of stones was limited to stones 2 cm in diameter; these were checked by supervisors who carried scales.
 A workman could check the stone size himself by seeing if the stone would fit into his mouth.
 The importance of the 2 cm stone size was that the stones needed to be much smaller than the 4 in width of the iron carriage wheels that travelled on the road.

 McAdam believed that the "proper method" of breaking stones for utility and rapidity was accomplished by people sitting down and using small hammers, breaking the stones so that none of them was larger than 6 oz in weight.
 He also wrote that the quality of the road would depend on how carefully the stones were spread on the surface over a sizeable space, one shovelful at a time.

 McAdam directed that no substance that would absorb water and affect the road by frost should be incorporated into the road.
 Neither was anything to be laid on the clean stone to bind the road.
 The action of the road traffic would cause the broken stone to combine with its own angles, merging into a level, solid surface that would withstand weather or traffic.

-Through his road-building experience, McAdam had learned that a layer of broken angular stones would act as a solid mass and would not require the large stone layer previously used to build roads.
-Keeping the surface stones smaller than the wheel width made a good running surface for traffic.
-The small surface stones also provided low stress on the road, so long as it could be kept reasonably dry.

-First macadam in North America
+North America

 The first macadam road built in the United States was constructed between Hagerstown and Boonsboro, Maryland, and was named at the time Boonsborough Turnpike Road.
 This was the last section of unimproved road between Baltimore on the Chesapeake Bay to Wheeling on the Ohio River.
-Stagecoaches traveling the Hagerstown to Boonsboro road in the winter took 5 to 7 hours to cover the 10 mi stretch.
+Before it was macadamized, stagecoaches travelling the Hagerstown to Boonsboro road in the winter had taken 5 to 7 hours to cover the 10 mi stretch.

 This road was completed in 1823, using McAdam's road techniques, except that the finished road was compacted with a cast iron roller instead of relying on road traffic for compaction.
 The second American road built using McAdam principles was the Cumberland Road which was 73 mi long and was completed in 1830 after five years of work.